yodertv/Reminders/README.md

 - Assigns - storage for new users from a pool of pre-allocated DBs.
 - Used on - nook browser, iTouch, Safari, iPhone, Chrome on Mac.
 - Responsive - to three device sizes.
 Uses pills for navigation and a small menu.
-- Forward button - takes you to the next older archive if it exists.
+- Forward button - takes you to the next task list.
 - HTM5 and Angular Routing - support browser back and deep linking to archives and any page.
 - Rest apiPath is configurable.
-- Login to /auth/local, with failure notification.
+- Login to /auth/local, with failure notification, for testing.
-- Logs user name using a custom token of express (connect) logger.
+- Logs user name using a cookies and the bunyan logger.
 - Displays a ```...loading...``` message while fetching data.

 ## Deployments